Table Of Contents

 Invisalign has been a great solution for people looking to improve their smile, but deciding who to see can be confusing.
-Choosing between a dentist and an orthodontist in Woodbury NY 11797 for Invisalign treatment can be difficult.
+Choosing between a dentist and an orthodontist for Invisalign treatment can be difficult.

 Orthodontists are trained in the latest technology, but many people prefer to see their general dentist.
 This article will help you understand the difference between these two types of dental specialists so that you can make your decision with confidence.

 Invisalign is the brand name of a type of teeth straightening treatment plan, which uses clear plastic aligners to straighten teeth.
 It is a type of clear braces used to correct teeth alignment.
 Invisalign is made of a series of clear, plastic aligners that fit over your teeth.
 You wear them for about two weeks before switching to the next set in the series.

 The Invisalign process can be completed by both dentists and orthodontists depending on your specific case.

 Traditional braces are the most common way to straighten your teeth, but they can be bulky and uncomfortable.
 With Invisalign, some people can keep their aligners on when eating lunch or brushing their teeth at home — which means you don’t have to remember to take them out before every meal time!

 Some people might also find that Invisalign fits better into their lifestyle as it doesn’t require them to change what they eat or drink.
 However, conventional braces are a lot cheaper and, as compared to Invisalign, many insurance companies will cover at least a portion of the cost of regular braces.

 A general dentist is a healthcare professional who specializes in general all-encompassing oral health and dental care.
 They can provide preventive and restorative services, including dental exams, cleaning, X-rays, fillings, crowns, and root canals.
 Some general dentists may go beyond strictly oral health issues to also offer cosmetic dental procedures including Invisalign treatments.